How to Get to Moraine Lake & Lake Louise in 2023 – Hike, Bike, Drive, & Shuttles

 • Use the Parks Canada Reservation Service to book your round-trip connector bus to Moraine Lake.

 • If you don’t have a car – book a Superpass.
-This will provide you with transportation from the town of Banff to Lake Louise AND Moraine Lake as the Parks Canada Moraine Lake connector pass is included in the fare.
+This will provide you with transportation from the town of Banff to Lake Louise AND Moraine Lake.

-• *You’ll also have all-day access to all Roam transit services; Canmore, Johnston Canyon, Sulphur Mountain, Lake Minnewanka, etc
+• With the superpass you’ll also have 24hr access to all Roam transit services; Canmore, Johnston Canyon, Sulphur Mountain, Lake Minnewanka, etc

 **Reservations online or by phone (1-877-737-3782 OR 1-519-826-5391 for outside North America) must be made FAR in advance.
 Otherwise, you can try a last-minute reservation.
 This is an excerpt from the Parks Canada website about last minute reservations: